 than only the one you are reading.
 The fake review writer generally does not have a profile picture because no authenticated person owns the profile.
 Additionally, the writer’s name might also be suspicious like Marry Potter, John Smith, and so on.
 These names would be like the string of numbers generated by the computers.

 The website also tells us about fake reviews.
 A credible website would not allow a user to post a comment or review without logging in and not having a customer ID.
 You can try this yourself.
 A trustworthy website like PS Logistics does not allow any user to post a review without having a login, profile, and customer ID.

-Most car transporters that provide car transport service from Cairns to Melbourne do not receive legitimate reviews for over a few months; hence, they decide to purchase fake reviews.
+Most car transporters that provide car transport services from Cairns to Melbourne do not receive legitimate reviews for over a few months; hence, they decide to purchase fake reviews.
 Those reviews are primarily posted within a week which makes the whole review posting suspicious.

 Another helpful tip is to check the perspective of the review.
 The review perspective can be broad or specific.
 The broad perspective of review means that the customer mostly talks generally.
 For example, Everything is well!
 I really enjoyed their service! ” Another example here is: “The driver was not very responsible.
 He answered the calls at first, and then he started ignoring my messages, but the in-office staff dealt well with the issue.”
 The difference between the two comments is crystal clear.

 PS Logistics does not allow fake reviews to be posted.
-We believe in truth, and we encourage the customers to upload their authentic experiences.
+We believe in truth, and we encourage customers to upload their authentic experiences.

 You can call us or approach us online for getting our car transport service from Cairns to Melbourne!